notuntoward/ref/obsidian/Obsidian Share Vault/Work/Between Jobs/Interview Projects/Habitat Energy 2025/My Notes - Habitat 2025.md

 - should
 	- consider relationship between DA/RT price spreads across the day
 	- identify opportunities for arbitrage and risk management

+# Problem statement problems
+- seems to have flipped the bid and offer clearing conditions
+- the revenue calcs are normal, though
+- if put a do_as_stated boolean into the revenue calculator